-Data is one of your enterprise’s most valuable assets.
-And synching data between systems is a crucial step in Adobe Commerce development
+Data is one of your enterprise’s most valuable assets, and syncing data between systems is a crucial step in Adobe Commerce development

 Moving files in and out of a Magento instance can be a real pain-in-the-neck, especially when processing thousands of files within a cloud-based system like Adobe Commerce.

 At Atwix, we are quite used to working with Adobe Commerce projects hosted on cloud infrastructure.
-And so, copying files between Adobe Cloud instances is a pretty common task for our teams.
-Any given day, we might be introducing storefront changes, working with myriad new media files on a pre-production instance, or delivering those sometimes-tricky files to the production environment.
+Therefore, copying files between Adobe Cloud instances is a pretty common task for our teams.
+On any given day, we might be introducing storefront changes, working with myriad new media files on a pre-production instance, or delivering those sometimes-tricky files to the production environment.

 As a certified Gold Adobe Solution Partner, Atwix follows the latest best practices when working with Adobe Commerce Cloud across all projects.
-In this article, we share tips and tricks for copying files between Adobe Commerce instances most efficiently, and according to world-class best practices.
+In this article, we share tips and tricks for copying files between Adobe Commerce instances efficiently and in accordance with world-class best practices.

 How to Copy Files Between Adobe Cloud Instances